MelvinSantanaG/MelvinSantanaG/README.md

-Hi everybody I'm from 🇩🇴.
+Hi everybody I'm live 🇩🇴.

-Hola a todos soy de 🇩🇴.
+Hola a todos yo soy de 🇩🇴.

 👨‍💻 I’m currently studying and learning all kinds of Programming Languages.